openwsn-berkeley/openwsn-on-iotlab/A8/parser/README.md

 ### Previous review

-With the iot-lab_M3 driver located in openwsn-berkeley/openwsn-fw repository, part of the iot-lab_(A8-)M3 nodes stops sending serial data even at the status of joining.
+With the IoT-lab M3 driver located in openwsn-berkeley/openwsn-fw repository, part of the iot-lab_(A8-)M3 nodes stops sending serial data even at the status of joining.
 Reserve mote than 90 nodes on Saclay site, more than 10 nodes will stop sending serial data during 20 minutes experiment deployment.

 ### Modification